poomstas/contrastive_learning/README.md

 SimCLR, described in the Google AI paper "A Simple Framework for Contrastive Learning of Visual Representations" is one of many unsupervised learning approaches that can help reduce such cost.

-SimCLR was originally used with image datasets for visual representations; in this work, I make use of SimCLR and Dynamic Graph CNN ("Dynamic Graph CNN for Learning on Point Clouds") to acquire an unsupervised representation of objects in a point cloud dataset (ShapeNet), and compare the results to actual class labels.
+SimCLR was originally used with image datasets for visual representations; in this work, I make use of SimCLR and Dynamic Graph CNN (*Dynamic Graph CNN for Learning on Point Clouds*) to acquire an unsupervised representation of objects in a point cloud dataset (ShapeNet), and compare the results to actual class labels.

 # Project Overview